A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients

-At the same time, our interest lies in understanding the dynamics of drug adherence since, during the course of therapy, drug intake and adherence patterns can change.
-The disease's progression, the patient's health condition and their motivation to take medication can influence this evolution.
-Studies indicate that adherence is higher after the initial diagnosis of the disease and then tends to decline over time~\cite{motivation_adherence_Laura}, and it has also been observed that patients typically improve their medication adherence just before and after a medical visit~\cite{motivation_adherence_2}.
+Moreover, given the importance of combining therapies for HF treatment, there is a need for tools capable of describing adherence to multiple drugs across diverse patient populations.
+Prior research on adherence to polytherapy~\citep{cite_11, cite_12, cite_13} has often been limited to ``user-only" cohorts~\citep{cite_14}, overlooking the heterogeneity in prescribed regimens.
+Doctors’ prescriptions vary based on HF severity, underlying causes, and patient comorbidities~\citep{cite_4}.
+Consequently, it is essential to employ methods that evaluate adherence dynamically and capture its influence on clinical outcomes.
+Therefore, despite the guidelines suggesting mainly the use of the RAS, BB and MRA drugs, doctors’ prescriptions can be different from them based on the underlying cause of the heart failure, the severity of the condition, intolerance, and other medical conditions patients may have~\citep{cite_4}.
+We are therefore interested in developing a method that not only evaluates adherence to polytherapy but can also evaluate it on a cohort of patients with different combinations of prescribed drugs.
+At the same time, it is interesting to catch the effects of the dynamics of drug adherence on patients’ outcomes since, during the course of therapy, drug intake and adherence patterns can change.
+Studies indicate that adherence is higher after the initial diagnosis of the disease and then tends to decline over time~\citep{cite_15}, and it has also been observed that patients typically improve their medication adherence just before and after a medical visit~\citep{cite_16}.